sun-n-y/foodRecipes-/README.md

   - context prop is already set up with react router dom
     - we can pass data from parent(where the outlet is) to the lowest component
     - useOutletContext in the child component
+  - form submissions
+    - default behavior of html form w/o method and action, a get request is sent and values are appended to same url
+      - with action attr, means where to send info to
+      - with method attr = post, means created resource on server
+      - vite server doesn't know about post request
+    - import form component and use action,
+      - similar to loader, but difference is loader handles data before page loads, action is after
+      - form data api to collect values, so name attr is needed in input, server will look for this value
+      - upon submit we will have access to form data in the action
 - react query library
   - caches requests to optimize app performance
 - styled components